 An Opportunity for Hispanic/Latino Students

 The National Hispanic Recognition Program (NHRP) identifies academically outstanding Hispanic/Latino high school students.
-Each year, the NHRP honors about 5,000 of the highest-scoring students from over 250,000 Hispanic/Latino juniors who take the PSAT/NMSQT®.
+Each year, the NHRP honors more than 5,000 of the highest-scoring students from over 250,000 Hispanic/Latino juniors who take the PSAT/NMSQT®.
 These students are from the United States, Puerto Rico, the U.S. Virgin Islands, Guam, the Mariana Islands and the Marshall Islands, as well as U.S. citizens attending schools abroad.
 Approximately 200 of the top-scoring PAA™ students from Puerto Rico are also included.

-Although the NHRP does not provide a financial reward, being named is an important academic recognition, and this achievement should be indicated on your college applications.
+Although the NHRP does not provide a financial award, being named is an important academic recognition, and this achievement should be indicated on your college applications.
 NHRP is proud to honor outstanding students and make this information available to subscribing colleges and universities that are particularly interested in communicating with academically exceptional Hispanic/Latino students.

 NHRP Eligibility Requirements